Skip to main content

 Senior people, on the work

 The architects on the brief are the architects on the build.
 No bait-and-switch.
-Decisions are made by people who have seen the same situation before.
+Decisions get made by people who have seen the same problem before.

-Commerce is an ecosystem, not a single platform.
+Commerce is a stack, not a single platform.

-Successful commerce sits on top of eight to twenty-four connected systems.
+A working commerce business runs on eight to twenty-four connected systems.
 The platform is one of them.
-Treating the website as the centre of gravity is the single most common cause of programmes that look good in demo and break in trading.
+Treating the website as the centre of gravity is the single most common cause of projects that look good in demo and break in trading.

-The matrix shows where we have practiced expertise — depth measured in named architects, programmes shipped, and years on production.
-The right shape of programme draws on several of these at once.
+The matrix shows where we have practised expertise, depth measured in named architects, projects shipped, and years in production.
+A real project usually draws on several of these at once.

 Capability